 The final deadline for uploading your application form and resume is three weeks before the first day of final examinations in the preceding semester.
 For example, if you wish to intern in the fall semester, your last day to apply is three weeks before the first day of final exams for the summer semester.

 Economics Internship Structure

 Sponsored by the Department of Social Sciences, College of Arts, Sciences, and Letters, University of Michigan-Dearborn, and initiated by the Economics Faculty in 1978.

 Limited to Economics Majors, Seniors and Juniors, by application and selection.
 Students must have completed two of Econ 301, Econ 302, and Econ 305; Econ 305 (statistics) is especially recommended.
-Applications are made through the Economics Internship Coordinator at 313-593-5096.
+Applications are made through Dr. Nancy Kursman, the Economics Internship Faculty Coordinator.